 Students are governed by the applicable University and degree requirements in the University Bulletin of their entry year into the University.
 Students must normally fulfill the department major or program requirements in effect when they declare the primary major or program of study.
 If these requirements have been modified since the most recent Bulletin, students may be required to fulfill those with the most recent date.
 Students are advised to consult the chairperson of the major department or the appropriate program director for the correct information.

 The University Bulletin is not an offer to enter into a contract.
 Loyola Marymount University reserves the right to make changes to degree program requirements, academic and administrative policies and regulations, financial charges, and course offerings published in the University Bulletin at any time without prior notice.
 The University strives to assure the accuracy of the information in the University Bulletin.
 However, the University reserves the right to make corrections as necessary to the University Bulletin.
-For changes that may occur, please log on to http://bulletin.lmu.edu.
+For changes that may occur, please go to http://bulletin.lmu.edu.